-- SEA Scoping (completed and consulted on between December 2019 and February 2020). - Draft Environmental Report.
-This assessment stage establishes the likely significant (positive and negative) environmental effects of implementing STPR2.
+- SEA Scoping (completed and consulted on between December 2019 and February 2020); - Draft Environmental Report (completed and consulted on between January and April 2022).
+This assessment stage establishes the likely significant (positive and negative) environmental effects of implementing the STPR2.
 Any potential reasonable alternatives are considered at this stage, along with viable mitigation measures to avoid, reduce or offset significant adverse effects.
-The assessment and a summary of key findings are included in this draft Environmental Report, which is being made available for consultation alongside the draft STPR2. - Final Environmental Report (that responds to SEA consultation comments and any post-consultation updates to the STPR2). - Post-adoption Statement.
+The assessment and a summary of key findings are included in this final Environmental Report, which was made available for consultation alongside the final STPR2 Technical Report; - Final Environmental Report (December 2022) that responds to SEA consultation comments and any post-consultation updates to the STPR2; - Post-adoption Statement.
 This statement will be produced after the STPR2 has been adopted.
 It will outline how the assessment and consultation responses have been taken into account within the finalised STPR2.
-It will also include the final environmental monitoring programme for STPR2 implementation.
-Post-adoption statements are intended to improve the transparency of the decision-making process within plans such as STPR2.
+It will also include the final environmental monitoring programme for the STPR2 implementation.
+Post-adoption statements are intended to improve the transparency of the decision-making process within plans such as the STPR2.

-The SEA Directive topics to be 'scoped' in or out at the SEA scoping stage are:
+The SEA Directive topics that need to be 'scoped' in or out at the SEA scoping stage are:

-- Climatic factors:
+- Climatic factors;

 - Air quality;

 - Population and human health;

 - Material assets

 - Water environment;

 - Biodiversity, fauna and flora;

 - Soil:

-- Cultural heritage; and
+- Cultural heritage;

 - Landscape and visual amenity.

 All of these SEA topics were scoped into the SEA.
 The baseline data for these topics is summarised in section 4.1 of this Non-Technical Summary.
 The baseline data and consultation feedback informed the development of a series of SEA objectives that relate to each of the topics listed above.
-These SEA objectives were used in a matrix-based assessment of the STPR2 draft recommendations as presented in section 4 of the STPR2 Summary Report.
+These SEA objectives were used in a matrix-based assessment of the STPR2 recommendations as presented in section 4 of the STPR2 Summary Report.
 The assessment results are summarised in section 4.2 of this Non-Technical Summary.